Blosc/c-blosc/README.txt

 To compile using GCC/MINGW (4.4 or higher recommended):

-  gcc -O3 -msse2 -o myprog myprog.c src/*.c -lpthread
+  gcc -O3 -msse2 -o myprog myprog.c blosc/*.c -lpthread

 Using Windows and MSVC (2008 or higher recommended):

-  cl /Ox /Femyprog.exe myprog.c src\*.c  /link pthreadvc2.lib
+  cl /Ox /Femyprog.exe myprog.c blosc\*.c  /link pthreadvc2.lib

 [remember to set the LIB and INCLUDE environment variables to pthread-win32 directories first]